ofiwg/libfabric/man/fi_endpoint.3.md

 operational context will use the endpoint context in any error reporting structures.

-Although applications typically association individual completions with either completion queues or counters, an endpoint can be attached to both a counter and completion queue.
-When combined with using selective completions, this allows an appliction to use counters to track successful completions, with a CQ used to report errors.
+Although applications typically associate individual completions with either completion queues or counters, an endpoint can be attached to both a counter and completion queue.
+When combined with using selective completions, this allows an application to use counters to track successful completions, with a CQ used to report errors.
 Operations that complete with an error increment the error counter and generate a completion event.
 The generation of entries going to